Home — Cases — The real-time mobile subscribers monitoring platform

 Kafka cluster that acts as a queue of raw data coming from mobile cells.
 Spark cluster acts as a real-time processing engine, loading data from Kafka, transforming and pre aggregating it.
 Then the result is loaded to HP Vertica.
 HP Vertica cluster acts as Data Warehouse to store the data.
 Cyclops Web Application acts as UI to visualize the data using custom integration with Google Maps API.

 Result and value

-Finally, we had created a fully functional system that fulfils all requirements.
+Finally, we had created a fully functional mobile subscribers monitoring platform that fulfils all requirements.
 In case the mobile operator would start getting data at a higher speed than now, the solution we created can be easily scaled by adding more similar hardware without redevelopment.
 Data storage also can be easily scaled, because HP Vertica can handle up to 100 TB.
 The user interface passed internal testing and has shown the ability to display all the relevant information without any lags.
 In the end, after all the verification solution had been successfully launched on the client’s hardware it has subsequently been supplying it with relevant, reliable information.